yoogottamk/sqlfs/README.md

 A fuse filesystem that stores data on an SQL dbs.

 ## How to run
 By default, this creates a sqlite database named `fs.sql` in the current directory.
-To know more or use other sql dbs, run `./sqlfs`.
+To know more or use other sql dbs, run `sqlfs`.

 ```sh
 go install github.com/yoogottamk/sqlfs@latest